 Why Is That?

 Well, it’s likely a combination of factors, first and foremost the simple fact that proper sun protection practices and vitamin D absorption often cancel each other out.
-A sunscreen of 30 SPF, for example, blocks 95% of our skin’s ability to absorb and synthesize vitamin D. So on those sunny days, if you’re wearing sunscreen (as you should), you probably really aren’t getting much vitamin D.
+A sunscreen of 30 SPF, for example, blocks 95% of our skin’s ability to absorb and synthesize the vitamin.
+So on those sunny days, if you’re wearing sunscreen (as you should), you probably really aren’t getting much of it.

 Luckily, since you can absorb vitamin D through your skin from the sun, you can absorb it through the skin in other ways, too…